EquiformerV2: Improved Equivariant Transformer for Scaling to Higher-Degree Representations: EquiformerV2

 \subsection{Attention Re-normalization}

-Equivariant graph attention in Equiformer uses tensor products to project node embeddings $x_i$ and $x_j$, which contain vectors of different degrees, to scalar features $f_{ij}^{(0)}$ and applies non-linear functions to $f_{ij}^{(0)}$ for attention weights $a_{ij}$.
-The node embeddings $x_i$ and $x_j$ are obtained by applying equivariant layer normalization~\cite{equiformer} to previous outputs.
-We note that vectors of different degrees in $x_i$ and $x_j$ are normalized independently, and therefore when they are projected to the same degree, the resulting $f_{ij}^{(0)}$ can be less well-normalized.
-To address the issue, we propose attention re-normalization and introduce one additional layer normalization (LN)~\cite{layer_norm} before non-linear functions.
-Specifically, given $f_{ij}^{(0)}$, we first apply LN and then use one leaky ReLU layer and one linear layer to calculate $z_{ij} = a^\top \text{LeakyReLU}(\text{LN}(f_{ij}^{(0)}))$ and $a_{ij} = \text{softmax}_{j}(z_{ij}) = \frac{\text{exp}(z_{ij})}{\sum_{k \in \mathcal{N}(i)} \text{exp}(z_{ik})}$, where $a$ is a learnable vector of the same dimension as $f_{ij}^{(0)}$.
+Equivariant graph attention in Equiformer uses tensor products to project node embeddings $x_i$ and $x_j$, which contain vectors of degrees from $0$ to $L_{max}$, to scalar features $f_{ij}^{(0)}$ and applies non-linear functions to $f_{ij}^{(0)}$ for attention weights $a_{ij}$.
+We propose attention re-normalization and introduce one additional layer normalization (LN)~\citep{layer_norm} before non-linear functions.
+Specifically, given $f_{ij}^{(0)}$, we first apply LN and then use one leaky ReLU layer and one linear layer to calculate $z_{ij} = w_{a} ^\top \text{LeakyReLU}(\text{LN}(f_{ij}^{(0)}))$ and $a_{ij} = \text{softmax}_{j}(z_{ij}) = \frac{\text{exp}(z_{ij})}{\sum_{k \in \mathcal{N}(i)} \text{exp}(z_{ik})}$, where $w_{a}$ is a learnable vector of the same dimension as $f_{ij}^{(0)}$. \revision{The motivation is similar to ViT-22B~\citep{vit_22b}, where they find that they need an additional layer normalization to stabilize training when increasing widths.} \revision{When we scale up $L_{max}$, we effectively increase the number of input channels for calculating $f_{ij}^{(0)}$.} \revision{By normalizing $f_{ij}^{(0)}$, the additional LN can make sure the inputs to subsequent non-linear functions and softmax operations still lie within the same range as lower $L_{max}$ is used.} \revision{This empirically improves the performance as shown in Table~\ref{tab:ablations}.}